bshakhruz/editme/README.md

 ### Step 5: Prepare Sample Image

-1. Place your reference image as `image.png` in the project root directory
+1. Place your reference image as `image.png` in the `sample/` directory
 2. This image will be used as a sample for the AI to understand the desired output format

 ## Usage